angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_5.html](https://github.com/angular/material-start/blob/es5-tutorial/app/tutorial_5.html#L51)<span>

 In this step, you will use a dynamic, mbBottomSheet component at the bottom of the user details area.
-This sheet will be used to display contact options available for each user.
+This contact sheet will be used to display user contact options available for each user.

 ![bottomsheet](https://cloud.githubusercontent.com/assets/210413/12501649/592ee38a-c085-11e5-8a65-8e0155fca4d8.png)

 *  create a "Share" button in the upper right of the user details view
 *  create a [User Contact](https://github.com/angular/material-start/blob/es5-tutorial/app/src/users/view/contactSheet.html) view and controller to show in the bottom sheet
 *  programmatically configure and load the bottomsheet using the $mdBottomSheet service
-*  register icons for bottomsheet
+*  register icons that will be used inside the user ContactSheet

 Add the `share` button to the UI: